Zoo Teens

 Program outcomes:

-• Teens will improve communication skills as they share knowledge and their own personal connections to the Zoo and animals with our guests.
+- Teens will strengthen communication skills by sharing their personal connections to the Zoo and new animal knowledge with guests.

 Frequently Asked Questions